 On non-Apple devices, you’ve got several options, too, in case you’re not a fan of Apple’s walled garden.
 PC users will be able to access it with the iTunes app for PCs, and your Apple Music subscription will work via Sonos and Amazon’s Echo family of smart speakers, too.
 There’s also a version for Android, which now lets you stream Apple Music to any Chromecast device on your network.

 So there you have it — Apple Music in a nutshell.
 It’s similar to services like Spotify and Pandora, but with plenty of unique features to help it stand out from the streaming crowd.
 Is it right for you?
-Only one way to find out, so grab the three-month free trial while you still can.
+There’s only one way to find out, so grab the three-month free trial while you still can.